helioxgroup/pwgenerator/README.md

 ## Overview

-This password generator was created by Edward Jaeger at Heliox Group to provide a simple, fast, and secure way to create strong passwords directly in your browser.
+This password generator was created by Edward Jaeger to provide a simple, fast, and secure way to create strong passwords directly in your browser.
 All password generation happens client-side, meaning your passwords never leave your device.

 ## Features